The brightest and most joyful holiday in the Chinese calendar comes to us with the main autumn full moon.

 Lanterns

 During the centuries, the folk created a tradition of making and hanging lanterns.
 This custom is incredibly honored during the Mid-Autumn Festival.
 Of course, there are commercial variants, but many adults, especially children, love making lanterns.
-They make lanterns in various forms and let them float along rivers or fly in the air, where they shine in the middle of the night, creating a breathtaking sight and filling the whole surroundings with a unique spirit of celebration.
+They make lanterns in various forms and let them float along rivers or fly in the air, where they shine in the middle of the night, creating a breathtaking sight.
+They also fill the whole surroundings with a unique spirit of celebration.

 Time to unite and celebrate